Sketch, 2018. Flickr/Whinger. Some rights reserved.

 A prominent suicide support community on Reddit called r/SuicideWatch.

-Whether or not the training demands of
+Whether or not the training demands of voice algorithms

 Are solved by the large scale collection of passive data,

 The strategies of the Silicon Valley startups make it clear